- Brand name

 How much is given:

-Your doctor will decide when and how much Cernevit will be given to you, which is normally 1 (one) vial per day for adults and children aged over 11 years.
+Your doctor will decide when and how much Cernevit will be given to you, which depends on your need and condition.

 Your doctor will inject the medicine into you.
 Cernevit injection will be given to you as a slow injection after it has been mixed with drip solutions, directly into the vein (intravenously) by your doctor or trained nurse.